-Hansen has worked on multiple projects, such as the Oakland Global Logistics Center, where public and private partnering was essential.
+Mark has worked on multiple projects, such as the Oakland Global Logistics Center, where public and private partnering was essential.
 He encouraged cities to merge public and private interests to form the most effective partnerships, explaining that grants are only available for these big infrastructure projects through private commitments.
-To get such efforts off the ground, Hansen suggested developers start with incremental commitments and divide the work into smaller projects.
+To get such efforts off the ground, Mark suggested developers start with incremental commitments and divide the work into smaller projects.

 Gayle Starr, Prologis managing director of capital markets and a ULI governing trustee, sat on an expert panel to discuss the report findings along with Owen Thomas, CEO of Boston Properties, as well as a ULI trustee and foundation board member; Hessam Nadji, president and CEO of Marcus & Millichap; and Mitch Roschelle, partner at PwC.

-Starr noted that this is the first time the industrial real estate sector has seen a significant shift as a result of consumer demand.
+Gayle noted that this is the first time the industrial real estate sector has seen a significant shift as a result of consumer demand.
 Cyclical spending and consumers wanting fast delivery and varied goods are fueling record demand for industrial real estate.
 As affluent consumers cluster in urban areas, location is more important than ever before, playing into Prologis’ strategy of being near population centers.

-At the forefront of Prologis’ efforts to advance women in real estate, Starr is also on the executive board of ULI’s Women’s Leadership Initiative (WLI).
+At the forefront of Prologis’ efforts to advance women in real estate, Gayle is also on the executive board of ULI’s Women’s Leadership Initiative (WLI).
 The mission of WLI, formed in late 2010, is to raise the visibility and number of women leaders in ULI and the real estate industry.